pabloHoc/mafia-strategy-game-site/mechanics/TEMPLATE.md

 **Status:** [CANON | WIP]

+## Mechanic Summary

+One or two paragraphs describing the mechanic at a high level.

 ## Purpose

 Why does this mechanic exist?
 What problem does it solve?

-## Core Concept

-One or two paragraphs describing the mechanic at a high level.

-## Entities

-The main objects involved.

-- Entity A
-- Entity B
-- Entity C

-## Rules
+## Mechanic Description

 Describe the mechanic's rules and processes.